Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Diagrams illustrating the structure skin human, skin derivatives.

-Reproductive system: structure and hygiene.
+Reproductive organ system: structure and hygiene.
 Fertilization.
 Intrauterine development, childbirth.
 Lactation.
-The growth and development of the child.
+Child growth and development.
 Family planning.

 Section 16.
 Man and his health (4 hours)

-Compliance with sanitary and hygienic norms and rules healthy way life.
-Providing first aid for bleeding, carbon monoxide poisoning, rescuing a drowning man, injuries, burns, frostbite.
+Compliance with sanitary and hygienic standards and rules healthy image life.
+Providing first aid for bleeding, carbon monoxide poisoning, rescuing a drowning person, injuries, burns, frostbite.
 Health promotion: physical activity, hardening.
 Risk factors: stress, physical inactivity, overwork.
-Bad habits, their impact on human health.
+Bad habits and their impact on human health.
 Man and the environment.
-Environment as a source of substances and energy.
+The environment as a source of substances and energy.
 Habitat.
-The rules of human behavior in environment.
+Rules of human behavior in environment.

 Analysis and assessment of the impact of environmental factors on human health.

-The place of the course in the system of natural science disciplines, as well as in the biological sciences.
+The place of the course in the system of natural sciences, as well as in the biological sciences.
 Goals and objectives of the course.
-The importance of the subject for understanding the unity of all living things and the interdependence of all parts of the Earth's biosphere.
+The significance of the subject for understanding the unity of all living things and the interdependence of all parts of the Earth's biosphere.

 Section 1.
 Evolution of the living world on Earth (21 hours)

 Topic 1.1.
-The diversity of the living world.
-Organization levels and basic properties of living organisms (2 h)
+Diversity of the living world.
+Levels of organization and basic properties of living organisms (2 hours)

-Levels of life organization: molecular-genetic, cellular, tissue, organ, organismic, population-specific, biogeocenotic and biosphere.
+Levels of life organization: molecular genetic, cellular, tissue, organ, organismal, population-species, biogeocenotic and biosphere.
 Unity chemical composition living matter; the main groups of chemical elements and molecules that form the living matter of the biosphere.
-Cellular structure of organisms that inhabit the Earth.
-Metabolism and self-regulation in biological systems...
+Cellular structure of organisms inhabiting the Earth.
+Metabolism and self-regulation in biological systems.
 Self-reproduction; heredity and variability as the basis for the existence of living matter.
 Growth and development.
-Irritability; forms of selective reaction of organisms to external influences...
+Irritability; forms of selective reaction of organisms to external influences.
 The rhythm of life processes; biological rhythms and their meaning.
-Discreteness of living matter and the relationship of part and whole in biosystems.
+Discreteness of living matter and the relationship between part and whole in biosystems.
 Energy dependence of living organisms; forms of energy consumption.
-The kingdoms of wildlife; a brief description of natural classification system of living organisms.
+Kingdoms of Wildlife; a brief description of natural system for classifying living organisms.
 Species diversity.

 Demonstration